-As mentioned above, clients from all over the world rate our comprehensive approach to project implementation and business consulting very well.
-This is one of the main reasons we are considered by Clutch as a leading eCommerce Software Development Team in Poland.
+As mentioned above, clients from all over the world rate our comprehensive approach to project implementation and business consulting, which is why Clutch has considered uss a leading eCommerce Software Development Team in Poland.
 That is, however, not all.

 In our daily work, we help to develop our clients' businesses.
 Their trust and effective cooperation make us grow as well.
-January, 2022, the new edition of Forbes Diamond Award report was published.
-We are proud to be listed among the fastest-growing Polish enterprises in this prestigious report.
+In January, 2022, the new edition of the Forbes Diamond Award report was published and we were proud to be listed among the fastest-growing Polish enterprises in this prestigious report.
 And as we help to develop our clients' businesses by doing our utmost best, their thrust and cooperation mean a lot.
 Indeed, we will only continue to grow together!